foureyes/csci-ua.0480-fall2016-007/slides/06/sockets.markdown

 </section>

 <section markdown="block">
-## Server Object Events
+## Socket Object Events

 __You can specify what your server will do based on specific events by using the socket object that's passed in to your anonymous function / callback for initial connection).__

-Some examples of events include:
+Some examples of socket events include:

 * `data` - generated when socket receives data
 * `close` - generated when socket is closed